imarsman/gotee/README.md

 * `tee -S` do not forward standard input to standard output
 * `tee <file1> <file2>` - write to all files in list

+## Noets

+The official tee waits for stdin even when nothing has been sent to it.
+This one currently does not.
+I have to decide if that is waht I want to do.

 -- Ian Marsman